ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/multiselect.md

 ## Template Tags

-Checkbox Field values and labels can be displayed in templates using a single variable or a variable pair for more control of the output.
+Multi Select Field values and labels can be displayed in templates using a single variable or a variable pair for more control of the output.

 ### Single Variable